Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 type of material read

-We made the following observations when we analyzed the report based on the material and type of book read:
+We made the following observations about the material and type of book read:

 • Print books registered the highest number of readers with an average of 34.4%